Kim Kardashian Shows Off Her Butt In Thong On Family Vacation In Costa Rica

 Kim said in testimony that a gun was pointed at her, but “Old Omar” said that wasn’t the case.
 “We didn’t take our weapons out in front of a woman,” he said in his testimony.
 “The person with me tied her up on the bed… I placed her in the bath.”

-Lastly, Aomar Ait Khedcahe revealed that planning the robbery was easy because the group only had to follow Kim Kardashian’s social media posts to find out where should would be and the kind of jewelry she owned.
+Lastly, Aomar Ait Khedache revealed that planning the robbery was easy because the group only had to follow Kim Kardashian’s social media posts to find out where should would be and the kind of jewelry she owned.

 “The jewels were shown on the internet, and (she said) that she didn’t wear fakes… the time she would arrive in France, you just had to look at the internet and you knew everything, absolutely everything,” he said.